Sweats/Damned-Workshop/README.md

 https://dotnet.microsoft.com/download/dotnet-framework/net472

+# Install

+Go to your damned GUI directory and look for a file called "RomFatal.tts".
+Double click on that and install the font.

 # Issues

-If there are any bugs in the program, please let me know in the coding-changes text channel in the Damned Discord.
+If there are any bugs in the program, please let me know in the damned-workshop text channel in the Damned Discord.
 I have tested this so it should work fine.